 - Make the icing: Whisk the icing ingredients together, then drizzle or brush on warm rolls.
 Serve immediately.

 - Cover leftover rolls tightly and store at room temperature for 1-2 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: Prepare recipe through step 6.
 Place shaped buns in a greased baking pan, cover tightly, and freeze for up to 3 months.
 Once frozen, the dough balls won’t stick together anymore and you can place them in a freezer bag if needed.
-On the day you serve them, arrange the dough balls in a greased baking pan, cover tightly, then let them thaw and rise for about 4-5 hours.
+On the day you serve them, arrange the dough balls in a greased baking pan, cover tightly, then let them thaw and rise at room temperature for about 4-5 hours.
 Continue with step 8.
 You can also freeze the baked hot cross buns.
 Allow them to cool completely, then freeze without icing for up to 3 months.
 Thaw in the refrigerator or at room temperature, then reheat as desired and add icing.

 - Overnight Instructions: Prepare the recipe through step 6.
 Cover the shaped buns tightly and refrigerate for up to about 15 hours.
 At least 3 hours before you need them the next day, remove the buns from the refrigerator, keep covered, and allow to rise on the counter for about 1-2 hours before baking.
 (Skip step 7.)
 Alternatively, you can let the dough have its 1st rise in the refrigerator overnight.
 Cover the dough tightly and place in the refrigerator for up to 12 hours.
 Remove from the refrigerator and allow the dough to fully rise for 2 more hours.
 Continue with step 5.